openfactspace/openfact_chrome/readme.md

 But for now, this is what we’ve got.

-## OpenFact
+## Readme by OpenFact

-I am not a professional coder either, but hate fake news and content farm, therefore established the website "OpenFact" to fight against these website.
-I am trying to add more function to the program, but if you do have any modification, please send us an email via support@openfact.space .
+I am not a professional coder either.
+Fake news and content farms are filling up our internet.
+It is essential to start fighting against it.
+The only thing I could do, as a writer, is to try fight against these websites actively.

+For this program, I have tried to modify it into a "blocking" app.
+Instead of advising users about the website, I have created an overlay to cover the whole page.
+Furthermore, I have added a list of fake news website based in Hong Kong/ Taiwan.
+The program is not perfect.
+We need you to help us improve it.
+Please send us an email via support@openfact.space.